theabc50111/commit-bot/src/commit_bot/conf/README.md

 ### `model.conf`

-This file acts as a catalog for all models that `commit-pilot` can use.
+This file acts as a catalog for all models that `commit-bot` can use.
 It defines the available models, their connection details, and default generation parameters.

 Key sections include:
 - `ollama_base_url` / `vllm_base_url`: The API endpoints for the local model servers.